zapier/zapier-platform/packages/cli/README-source.md

 # create the needed files from a template
 zapier init . --template minimal

-# install all the libraries needed for your app
+# install all the libraries needed for your integration
 npm install
 ```

-If you'd like to manage your **local App**, use these commands:
+If you'd like to manage your **local integration**, use these commands:

-* `zapier init myapp` - initialize/start a local app project
+* `zapier init myapp` - initialize/start a local integration project
-* `zapier convert 1234 .` - initialize/start from an existing app
+* `zapier convert 1234 .` - initialize/start from an existing integration
 * `zapier scaffold resource Contact` - auto-injects a new resource, trigger, etc.
 * `zapier test` - run the same tests as `npm test`
-* `zapier validate` - ensure your app is valid
+* `zapier validate` - ensure your integration is valid
-* `zapier describe` - print some helpful information about your app
+* `zapier describe` - print some helpful information about your integration

 ### Local Project Structure

-In your app's folder, you should see this general recommended structure.
-The `index.js` is Zapier's entry point to your app.
-Zapier expects you to export an `App` definition there.
+In your integration's folder, you should see this general recommended structure.
+The `index.js` is Zapier's entry point to your integration.
+Zapier expects you to export an `Integration` definition there.

 ```
 $ tree .